molgenis/molgenis.org/public/documentation/guide-explore.md

 ####Editing capabilities
 * Create:
-  * Yes when metadata is configured correctly in the EMX and is loaded via the data uploader.
+  * Yes, when metadata is configured correctly in the EMX and is loaded via the data uploader.
   * An entity cannot be created via the forms.
 * Read:
   * Yes